-In distress I cried to the LORD,
+120 In distress I cried to the Lord, and he answered me.

-What shall he give to you, you tongue that is crafty?
-What yet shall he give to you?
+- 'Deliver me, LORD, from the lip that is false and the tongue that is crafty.' - What shall he give to you, you tongue that is crafty?What yet shall he give to you?

-- 4 Arrows of warrior, sharpened, with glowing broom coals together. - Woe is me that I sojourn in Meshech, that I live by the tents of Kedar. - 6 Already too long have I dwelt among those who hate peace. - 7 I am for peace: but when I speak of it, they are for war.
+4 Arrows of warrior, sharpened, with glowing broom coals together.
+5 Woe is me that I sojourn in Meshech, that I live by the tents of Kedar.
+6 Already too long have I dwelt among those who hate peace.
+7 I am for peace: but when I speak of it, they are for war.